open-organization/open-org-distributed-work-guide/cotton-what-to-select.md

 ## Categories of communication

-In this chapter, I'll lump tools into two broad categories based on the kind of communication they facilitate: *synchronous* and *asynchronous*.
+In this chapter, I lump tools into two broad categories based on the kind of communication they facilitate: *synchronous* and *asynchronous*.
 Synchronous tools are designed for real-time interaction when participants are active at the same time.
 This includes various chat platforms, as well as voice and video call platforms.
 Asynchronous tools do not rely on participants being active at the same time.